iPhones Have a Secret Menu That Filters Out Annoying Emails

 The last option, “Only from VIP,” requires a bit more configuring, but I think this one’s the most helpful of the bunch.
 Before activating, you’ll need to go into your inbox or your contacts, whichever is easiest, and tap “Add to VIP” on the senders you’d like to see messages from.
 They’ll get a fancy star symbol next to their names in your inbox, and you’ll become the uncompromising bouncer of your inbox simply by turning on the VIP-only setting.

 If you’d only like to receive the email sent from your boss directly to you, with attachments, as part of an important conversation, you can turn them all on at once, too.
 An empty inbox honestly sounds like a mini-vacation in and of itself.

-If you’d really like to delight in oblivion, turn off all notification badges (formally, “red bubbles”).
+For those who'd really like to delight in oblivion, I also recommend turning off all notification badges (formally, “red bubbles”).
 Even with the filters turned on, those pesky phone pimples will still include the full count of new messages coming into your inbox, because they’re technically still there, just hidden.
 To stop this nonsense, go into your Notifications settings, and under Mail, give that “Allow Notifications” button a good old fashioned left swipe.

 You can also customize settings per each account, and if you do have those VIPs turned on, the settings in that category will override the top-level switch and you will see the bubble blow up for those messages.

 Just be careful.
-Otherwise, you may start using your phone less and, ultimately, even break your email addiction, and I wouldn’t want to be to blame for that grand misfortune.
+Otherwise, you may start using your phone less and perhaps even break your email addiction, and I wouldn’t want to be to blame for that grand misfortune.